bctnry/PushEject/README.md

 I once, or twice should I say, have written scripts for downloading doujins from nhentai for the simple reason that I hate manually right-clicking on every pics.
 First time I've used PHP, the second time bash with curl.
-The first one have lost in an OS re-installation; I still have the latter one sitting in my hard drive, but that one was rather primitive.
+The first one have been lost in an OS re-installation; I still have the latter one sitting in my hard drive, but that one was rather primitive.
 Thought it's time to rewrite.

 As for the name, the script itself didn't have such a name in the beginning;